Per-Ingvar Brånemark: Work on osseointegration

 Brånemark's work in the field of osseointegration reinvigorated the realm of implant dentistry and brought it from being a shunned field into one that became recognized and incorporated into dental school curricula and training programs.

 Early modern dental implant technology consisted of blade and transosteal implants.
 Blade implants, introduced in 1967, consisted of a metal blade that was placed within a bony incision that subsequently healed over the horizontally situated piece of metal but allowed a vertical segment to perforate the healed surface.
 Transosteal implants, the application of which was strictly limited to the mandible, consisted of a number of screws which were inserted into the inferior aspect of the mandible, some of which extended through and through into the oral cavity.

 It was previously thought that both of these implant types relied on mechanical retention, as it was heretofore unknown that metal could be fused into the bone.
-With the advent of our current understanding of osseointegration however, rootform endosteal implants became the new standard in implant technology.
+With the advent of the current understanding of osseointegration, however, rootform endosteal implants became the new standard in implant technology.

 The phenomenon of osseointegration was first described by Bothe et al. in 1940 and later by Leventhal et al. in 1951.
-Brånemark's studies, and his subsequent coining of the phrase osseointegration, occurred a year after Leventhal during vital microscopy studies in rabbits using titanium optic chambers.
+Brånemark's studies, and his subsequent coining of the term osseointegration, occurred a year after Leventhal's work during vital microscopy studies in rabbits using titanium optic chambers.
 He and his team found that titanium oculars placed into the lower leg bones of rabbits could not be removed from the bones after a period of healing (see photo at right).
 He then developed and tested a type of dental implant utilizing pure titanium screws, which he termed fixtures.

 Although the field of implantology was eschewed by dental academia until that time, the "extensive and weighty documentation of implant efficacy and safety" and "early replication by reliable, independent researchers" resulted in the widespread embrace of implantology by the dental community.

 Brånemark's son, Rickard, has taken this success and is developing orthopedic prostheses in the form of artificial arms and legs anchored to the human skeleton.

 Gösta Larsson (1931–2006) was the first recipient ever of a modern dental implant, which occurred in 1965.
-Prof. Per-Ingvar Brånemark, by then Professor of Anatomy at Gothenburg University in Sweden, placed the first titanium dental implant into a human volunteer.

-Larsson, a Swede who was edentulous at the time and had been born with severe chin and jaw deformities, agreed to the test because he wanted to have teeth again.
+Brånemark, by then Professor of Anatomy at University of Gothenburg in Sweden, placed the first titanium dental implant into a human volunteer.
+Larsson, a Swede who was edentulous (toothless) at the time and had been born with severe chin and jaw deformities, agreed to the test because he wanted to have teeth again.
 He died in 2006, having used his implants for over 40 years.